vinayakgupta07/Guess-a-number/README.md

-# Guess-a-number
+Guess The Number Game 🎯

-Guess the Number is a simple JavaScript game where the user tries to guess a randomly generated number.
-The game provides hints like too high or too low and tracks the number of attempts, demonstrating basic logic and DOM manipulation.
+A simple JavaScript game where the user tries to guess a randomly generated number.

+Features:
+- Random number generation
+- Attempt counter
+- Hint messages
+- Restart game

+Tech Used:
+- HTML
+- CSS
+- JavaScript